 Professor Marusek specializes in legal geography, legal semiotics, and constitutive legal theory within the disciplinary field of public law.
+She explores places and spaces to better understand law and legality.

 Sarah Marusek is a professor of political science at the University of Hawai‘i at Hilo.
 She specializes in legal geography, legal semiotics, and constitutive legal theory within the disciplinary field of public law (a subfield within political science) and the interdisciplinary field of law and society.